Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 So I guess so.

-want to take up more hobbies, but I don't think any of them seem strange next to
+But I don't think any of them seem strange next to each other, you know?

-those are things that I think kind of match.
+Those are things that I think kind of match.

 Yeah, they're in a similar realm.

-Yeah.
 What would you say your hobbies are, Dave?

-For a while I've been talking about trying to get back into tennis,
+For a while, I've been talking about trying to get back into tennis,

-and that was my request for a Christmas present was a new tennis racket.
+and that was my request for a Christmas present, was a new tennis racket.

 Love that.